-We have audited the financial statements of Bracknell Forest Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Bracknell Forest Council for the year ended 31 March 2021 and its subsidiary (the 'Group') under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Authority and Group Movement in Reserves Statement, - Authority and Group Comprehensive Income and Expenditure Statement, - · Authority and Group Balance Sheet, - Authority and Group Cash Flow Statement, - the related notes 1 to 41 to the Authority Financial Statements, - the related notes 1 to 2 to the Group Financial Statements, - Collection Fund and the related notes 1 to 4.
+- Council and Group Movement in Reserves Statement, - Council and Group Comprehensive Income and Expenditure Statement, - · Council and Group Balance Sheet, - Council and Group Cash Flow Statement, - the related notes 1 to 41 to the Council Financial Statements, - the related notes 1 to 2 to the Group Financial Statements, - Collection Fund and the related notes 1 to 4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).